History, Culture and Architecture

 Mississippi Freedom Trail Markers

-(Printed and .pdf map included)
+(Printed brochure and map available)

 Pick up a free map to drive to the two local sites memorialized with Mississippi Freedom Trail markers in Greenwood and Money.
 This area was a center of Civil Rights activity in the 1950s and 1960s, including protest marches, boycotts and voter registration drives.